 Treating the Whole Person

 Acupuncture will address the whole person.
-The body is interconnected, tension from one area can create problems in other muscles.
+The body is interconnected; tension from one area can create problems in other muscles.
 Often, trying to target and treat only the location of the pain does not relieve the tension in the surrounding muscle groups.
 This is particularly true when treating pain in the neck and shoulders.
-All of the muscles in the region need to be addressed.